PAT Testing Regulations (BS7671) & City and Guilds 2377 qualifications

 At Lucid our success rate for first sitters of the on-line exam is high and we also offer unsuccessful candidates a free re-sit and the opportunity to revise for a few days, or weeks, before coming back for a resit.

 Because the qualification is known to be tough, it has real prestige within the industry, and it is clearly the qualification that commercial PAT Testing engineers should have.

-At Lucid we have struck a special deal with Megger, a well-known manufacturer of high-quality electrical test equipment, to offer our 2-day City and Guilds 2377-200 PAT Testing course.
-Different models are available...please ask for current pricing.
+At Lucid we have struck a special deal with Megger, a well-known manufacturer of high-quality electrical test equipment, so we can offer a PAT tester at distributor price to any trainees/companies booking a PAT course or exam.
+Different models are available…please ask for current pricing.

-This is an excellent start for anybody beginning or expanding their PAT testing, and provides them with a fully automatic PAT tester, and the ability to train on and set-up their instrument during the training course.
+This is an excellent start for anybody beginning or expanding their PAT testing – it provides them with a fully automatic PAT tester, and the ability to get trained on and set-up their own instrument during the training course.

 This course is also eligible for ELCAS funding for ex-forces personnel as it provides a level 3 qualification.

-Please contact us to make a booking or request other dates.
+Please contact us to make a booking or discuss potential dates.